letoon31/KODI_botPlugin/README.md

 # KODI_botPlugin
 A bot assistant plugin for KODI allowing to perform search and retrieve relevant movies information in external repositories, such as Wikipedia.
+Some key figures: understand the query, identify the intent, the entity, then execute a search, and finally populate relevant validated information in KODI movies database.